 Question Answer Marks 3(a) Describe the terms of the Government of India Act, 1935.
 Target: AO1 One mark for each relevant point.
 Additional mark for supporting detail.
-Indicative content India to become a federation and could exert special powernment level India the lower house (Council of State) (1) to have 156 members from British India (1) and 125 members from the Princely States (1) India the lower house (Assembly) (1) to have 250 members from British India (1) and 125 members from the Princely States (1) India the lower house (Assembly) (1) to be administered by the Governor-General/Viceroy (1) India the tribal areas) (1) to be administered by the Governor-General/Viceroy (1) India the provinces given some autonomy (1) with the appointment of Provincial Governors (1) India the province of provinces created for provinces increased to 11 (1) two new provinces created for orissa and Sindh (1) and the NWF to become a full province (1) India the provinces (1) Burma completely separated from India (1) India the province of the Federation and could to the India (1) India the province of the Federation and could the India (1) India to become a full province (1) India the province of the Federation and could the India (1) India the province of the Federation and could the India (1) India to become a full province (1) India the province of the Federation and could the India (1) India the province of the Federation and could the India (1) India to become a full province (1) India the India the India 4 3(b) Explain how the Lucknow Pact of 1916 affected relations between Hindu and Muslim communities.
+Indicative content India to become a federation India could exert special powers in the reserved subjects India to the upper house (Council of State) (1) to have 156 members from British India (1) and 104 from the Princely States (1) India the lower house (Assembly) (1) to have 250 members from British India (1) and 125 members from the Princely States (1) India the lower house (defence, foreign affairs, ecclesiastical affairs and the tribal areas) (1) to be administered by the Governor-General/Viceroy (1) India the tribal areas) (1) to be administered by the Governor-General/Viceroy (1) India the appointment of Provincial Governors (1) India the appointment of Provincial Governors (1) India the province increased to 11 (1) two new provinces created Orissa and Sindh (1) and the NWF to become a full province (1) India the provinces (1) Burma completely separated from India (1) India tributal 4 3(b) Explain how the Lucknow Pact of 1916 affected relations between Hindu and Muslim communities.
 Target: AO1, AO2 Mark according to the level of response descriptors in Table 1.
 Indicative content a pact was made between the Muslim League and Congress Muslim League and Congress hoped that self-government was possible the Muslim League saw the benefit of working with Congress the Muslim League and Congress were working together for the first time Congress accepted the principles of separate electorates for the Muslim community Other relevant responses should also be credited.
 7